syncgw/file-bundle/README.md

 **sync•gw** is the one and only fully portable server software available providing synchronization service between nearly any mobile device and your web server.

 ## ActiveSync bundle for sync•gw ##
+Protocoll bundle were used to handle the comunication with your device.
 The included files enables support for [MicroSoft ActiveSync](http://en.wikipedia.org/wiki/Exchange_ActiveSync).

 ## Installation ##